-The R3 pin, which by default is mapped to a timer input, can be used for all ArduPilot supported receiver protocols, except CRSF which requires a true UART connection.
-However, bi-directional protocols which include telemetry, such as SRXL2 and FPort, when connected in this manner, will only provide RC without telemetry.
+The R3 pin, which by default is mapped to a timer input, can be used for all ArduPilot supported receiver protocols, except CRSF/ELRS and SRXL2 which require a true UART connection.
+However, FPort, when connected in this manner, will only provide RC without telemetry.

 FrSky Telemetry is supported using the SmartPort pad (UART1).
 You need to set the following parameters to enable support for FrSky S.PORT.
 It has built-in inverters and a diode to allow for operation from a single pin with no special adapters.

 The KakuteF4 supports up to 4 PWM outputs.
 The pads for motor output M1 to M4 on the above diagram are for the 4 outputs.
 All 4 outputs support DShot as well as all PWM types.
 The M5 and M6 outputs are not currently available with ArduPilot.

 PWM 2 and 3 in group 2